KennethTrecy/peratorakka_server/README.md

 MySQL server, or others as long as it is supported by CodeIgniter framework.
 CodeIgniter is the framework that Peratorakka server builds on.

+There is a public server available right now for anyone to try the Peratorakka server.
+Use `https://site--server--xtzwjgsybx5v.code.run` on any compatible Peratorakka client with `test@example.com` as the email and `12345678` as the password.
+The public Peratorakka client is compatible with the public Peratorakka server.
+To anyone who uses the public Peratorakka server, please use the server responsibly, so others can try it.

-There is no public server available right now, but it may happen in the future when the author has enough time.
-Yet, I still outlined the instructions below in case someone wants to host an instance of Peratorakka server.
+I still outlined the instructions below in case someone wants to host an instance of Peratorakka server.

 For more information on the abilities of the system, please read the [author's post].